Benefits of Amino Acid Supplements for Your Pre- or Post-Workout Regimen

 October 22, 2021

-Amino acids make up thousands of proteins in our bodies.
-These amino acids belong to one of two categories: non-essential (the kind our bodies naturally make) and essential (the type that we must obtain through diet).
+Amino acids make up every protein in every cell in our bodies.
+These amino acids belong to two main categories: non-essential (the kind our bodies naturally make from other things) and essential (the type that we must obtain through diet).

 How many amino acids are there?
 There are 20 different amino acids, nine of which are essential.
 The remaining are non-essential.